wbz596/Deep-Neural-Network-for-Urban-Sound-Classification/README.md

 # Experiment
 1. We used batch gradient descent optimizer, which means weight vectors are updated once after taking all samples into account.

 2. To do multiple runs, we randomly selected around 70% of the whole dataset as our training data for each run.
-The cost curve can be calculated for each run.
+The cost curve can be calculated for each ru